humbug/php-scoper/README.md

 understand the `PHPUnit\Framework\TestCase` class.

-### Constants & functions from the global namespace
+### Constants & Classes & functions from the global namespace

-By default, PHP-Scoper will not prefix the user defined constants and functions belonging to the global namespace.
+By default, PHP-Scoper will prefix the user defined constants, classes and functions belonging to the global namespace.
 You can however change that setting for them to be prefixed as usual unless explicitly whitelisted:

 ```php
 <?php declare(strict_types=1);